 Scribus is a free Open Source application that functions very much like Adobe Indesign.
-Both are used for Desktop Publishing (page layout design for newspapers, brochures, newsletters, posters, and books and pdfs).
+Both are used for Desktop Publishing (page layout design for newspapers, brochures, newsletters, posters, books, and pdf).
 Scribus can also create animated and interactive PDF presentations and forms.

 Scribus is a page layout program that can be installed on Windows, Mac, and Linux operating systems.
 When saving and editing a file in Indesign, you won’t lose data by the inherent “trimming” function.
 What this means is that if you resize an image to 1/10th of its size the application gets rid of some data because you’re not using it.
 This function processed multiple times is what allows some documents (pdfs) to take up less space.